-The DASH diet consists of fresh fruits, vegetables, nuts and legumes, low fat dairy products and whole grains.
+The DASH diet consists of fresh fruits, vegetables, nuts and legumes, low fat dairy products and wholegrains.
 In addition, intake of sodium, sweetened beverages, and red and processed meats should remain low.
-This is thought to lower levels of uric acid thus reducing the overall risk of gout developing.
+It is thought to lower levels of uric acid thus reducing the overall risk of gout developing.

-Remember - Make sure to look at our recipe hub if you need some ideas on how to cook using fresh ingredients.
+Remember - Make sure you see our recipe hub if you need some ideas on how to cook using fresh ingredients.

 5. Take a nettle supplement

-Nettle is one remedy that the gout-prone should definitely be aware of.
-Stinging Nettle Urtica Drops could help flush out uric acid – the compound that builds up around the joints causing pain and swelling.
+Nettles are a remedy that the gout-prone should definitely be aware of.
+Stinging Nettle Urtica Drops could help flush out uric acid – the stuff that builds up around the joints causing pain and swelling.
 The tincture is much stronger than other forms of nettle and so the effects should be more noticeable.

 Take 20 drops of Stinging Nettle Urtica dioica tincture in a splash of water twice daily.
-This can be taken with or without water.
+This can be taken with or without water – it doesn't matter.